Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     email_address: svallabhbhai@bsncpa.com
     body: >-
       Suman was born in Panama, and moved to Nebraska in 1993, where he resides with his wife and two children.

+      Suman graduated from the University of Louisville in May 1991 with a Bachelor of Science in Business Administration.
+He then earned his Masters Degree in Professional Accounting in May 1997 from the University of Nebraska-Omaha.
+He joined the firm in December 1997.
+He is a member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.
+He is also a Certified QuickBooks professional adviser.

       He loves to spending time with his family and friends.
 He is a certified instructor in Taekwondo, Hapkido, and Philippines combative.
 He has competed and earned several championships at the local, regional and national levels.
 He also volunteers in a variety of capacities in numerous non-profit organizations, including the YMCA and the Scottish Rite Foundation.

+      He has a diverse clientele, consisting of everything from individual taxpayers to multi-state corporations in a variety of industries and professions, such as: professional athletes, hotel and restaurant operations, non-profit organizations, etc.
     image: /img/suman.jpeg
   - permalink: false
     name: Grant H. Buckley, CPA
     job_title: Partner
     image: /img/grant.jpeg
+    body: >-
+      Grant is a native of Lincoln, Nebraska, and has also lived in Omaha.
+Grant graduated from the University of Nebraska-Lincoln with a Bachelor of Science in Business Administration in May of 2009.
+He then earned a Masters Degree in Professional Accountancy from the University of Nebraska-Lincoln in May of 2010.
+After over three years at Deloitte & Touche, he joined Buckley & Sitzman in 2013.
+He is a member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.

-    body: Grant loves to spend time with his family and friends.
+      Grant loves to spend time with his family and friends.
 His wife, Kelsey, is a Dentist, and they share two beautiful daughters.
 They enjoy playing golf and tennis together, as well as vacationing.
 He is an avid Husker fan and is also a big Yankees baseball fan.
     email_address: gbuckley@bsncpa.com
   - permalink: false
     name: Tyler M. Denker, CPA
     job_title: Partner
+    body: >-
+      Tyler joined Buckley & Sitzman in September of 2013.
+He began his accounting career in 2010 at Deloitte & Touche, following graduation from the University of Nebraska-Lincoln, where he received both a Bachelor of Science in Business Administration as well as a Masters Degree in Professional Accountancy.
+Tyler is a current member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.

-    body: Tyler is a Lincoln native and currently resides there with his wife Cortney, their two beautiful children, and their beloved dog, Milo.
+      Tyler, who is a Lincoln native, where he currently resides with his wife Cortney, their two beautiful children and dog, Milo.
 He loves to spend time with his friends and family, and also loves to play golf.
 Tyler is an avid sports fan as well as a dedicated supporter of Nebraska athletics.
     image: /img/tyler.jpeg
     email_address: tdenker@bsncpa.com
   - permalink: false
     name: Madisyn L. Matthews
     job_title: Accountant
     image: /img/madisyn.jpeg
-    body: Madisyn grew up in Minden, Nebraska and now resides in Lincoln with her husband and two dogs.
+    body: Madisyn grew up in Minden, Nebraska.
+She attended Doane University, in Crete, NE, where she obtained a Bachelor of Arts degree in Accounting and Business Administration in May 2019.
+She joined Buckley & Sitzman full-time in September of 2019.
+Madisyn resides in Lincoln with her husband and two dogs.
 She enjoys walking and playing with her dogs, having game night with friends, and listening to some classic Toby Keith music.
   - permalink: false
     name: Aubrey Kendall
     job_title: Payroll Specialist & Staff Accountant
     image: /img/aubrey.jpeg
+    body: >-
+      Aubrey joined Buckley & Sitzman in August 2015.
+Aubrey graduated from the University of Nebraska-Lincoln in 2014 with a Bachelors of Arts Degree in Professional Accounting.
+She provides services in accounting and payroll.

-    body: Aubrey grew up in the Omaha area and moved to Lincoln in 2011, where she resides with her husband Tim and daughter Emma.
+      Aubrey grew up in the Omaha area and moved to Lincoln in 2011, where she resides with her husband Tim, and daughter Emma.
 She likes spending time with friends and family.
-She also teaches Taekwondo and enjoys Husker Football and shopping.
+Aubrey enjoys teaching Taekwondo, Husker Football, and shopping.
   - permalink: false
     name: Cristen Barnes
     job_title: Administrative Assistant
     image: /img/cristen.jpeg
+    body: >-
+      Cristen joined Buckley & Sitzman in August 2016.
+Cristen graduated from the University of Central Missouri in 2009 with a Bachelors of Science Degree in Fashion and Textile Merchandising.
+She provides secretarial support and general office management services to our team.

-    body: Cristen grew up in Missouri and moved to Lincoln in 2015, where she resides with her husband Steven and two labs Shelby and Buster.
-She loves making her house a home and enjoys shopping, concerts, and gardening.
+      Cristen grew up in  Missouri and moved to Lincoln in 2015, where she resides with her husband Steven and 2 labs Shelby & Buster.
+She loves making her house a home.
+Cristen enjoys shopping, concerts, and gardening.
 ---